Pymaidol Docs

 Parameters

-• inject_kwargs (dict, Optional): The externally injected variables used for rendering the template string.
-Default is None.
-The injected variables will be treated as local variables.
+(dict, Optional): The externally injected variables used for rendering the template string.
+Default is None

-Returns (str)
+Returns (str

 The rendered string.